The Last Stand (2013 film): Production

-Filming started on October 17, 2011 in Belen, New Mexico and Nevada.
-Sommerton was required to be a border town, and Jee-woon also wanted a city that represented "Small Town America".
+Filming started on October 17, 2011, in Belen, New Mexico and Nevada.
+Sommerton was required to be a border town, and Kim also wanted a city that represented "Small Town America".
 Belen was eventually chosen for having an abandoned area that could be used by the production company for as long as they needed it.
 Two existing buildings became landmarks of Sommerton, the local hotel and a condemned building that became the diner.
 Six vacant lots were filled with façades, in which production designer Franco-Giacomo Carbone tried to put a mixture of styles to heighten the appearance of a frontier city with much history.
 While the producers originally wanted to actually film in Downtown Las Vegas, they eventually found that downtown Albuquerque was visually similar and opted to film there instead, adding the Las Vegas Strip in the background during post-production.
 The town allowed filming from 6 p.m. to 6 a.m., which did not interrupt local businesses.
 Jee-woon aimed to "create a distinct look and change the style for every space", with the chaotic environment of the FBI having cold tones and a smarter ambiance, and Sommerton having a "peaceful small town feeling" heightened by warm colors such as yellow and orange.

 Given that di Bonaventura had a previous history with General Motors producing the Transformers films, the company provided them with the required muscle cars.
 For Cortez' escape car, a Chevrolet Corvette C6 ZR1 was picked for being advertised as "the fastest car in a straight line ever made".
 Eventually, a Camaro was provided for the car that Owens drove during the chase.
 Seven cars of each model were provided by Chevrolet, with two being returned in pristine shape.
 The others had varied changes: some had an automated driving system built atop them for the scenes shot from inside the car, others were reinforced for collisions, and a few ended up mounted on rigs - with the Camaro dragged atop the Corvette having all its insides removed to make it lighter.
 A 24-acre cornfield outside Albuquerque was purchased to serve as the scenery for the climactic chase at the end, and that field was later added to the background of the Sommerton scenes.
 The chase had the problem of a snowstorm shortly before filming, which made the ground muddy and hard to drive on.